How to Find Hidden Apps on Your Teen's Phone

 How can an app be “hidden"?

-- Drag the unwanted app on top of another app, creating a new folder
+- Drag the app onto another app to create a folder

 - Open the App Store